Febrile infection-related epilepsy syndrome: Cause

-The cause of FIRES is not known.
-The reasons behind Febrile Infection-Related Epilepsy Syndrome are unidentified.
-There are some common clinical symptoms, such as onset after a nonspecific febrile illness, gastrointestinal illness, or upper respiratory infection.
-This prior illness is often cleared 1–14 days prior to the patient's first seizures.
-It can be assumed that it is associated with metabolic problems, infection, and autoimmune disorders.
+The cause is not known.
+There are some common symptoms, such as onset after a nonspecific febrile illness, gastrointestinal illness, or upper respiratory infection.
+This prior illness is often cleared 1–14 days prior to the person's first seizures.
 There are theories of an immunological source, a genetic predisposition, and an inflammation-mediated process, but the definite cause is unknown.
-It is more common in boys than girls.
-Fever is supposedly a risk factor for Febrile Infection-Related Epilepsy Syndrome.
-As FIRES is an autoimmune disorder, any infection can be activated it.
-Neuroinflammation can also be observed as one of the underlying causes of FIRES.
+It is more common in boys more than girls.